Alsószentmihály inscription: Script used for the Alsószentmihály inscription

-Based on the quotations above examples, it can be stated that Vékony identified the script of the Alsószentmihály relic as a Khazarian script.
-According to Vékony, another relic, namely the Homokmégy-Halom inscription contains Khazarian text as well.
+Based on the quotations above, it can be stated that Vékony identified the script of the Alsószentmihály relic as a Khazarian script.
+According to Vékony, another relic, the Homokmégy-Halom inscription contains Khazarian text as well.

 The meaning of the inscription

 The Alsószentmihály inscription was deciphered by archaeologist Gábor Vékony.

 The transcription of Vékony (it uses IPA symbols):

-According to Vékony, the inscription was made by a Khavar leader, whose religion was Karaite.
+According to Vékony, the inscription was made by a Kabar leader, whose religion was Karaite.
 The first symbol of the first row is a ligature, its transcription: atlïɣ.
 The first symbol (from left) in the second row is a Khazarian word separator.

-In the inscription, the third symbol of the first row (from left), and the symbol in the second and last place can be considered as the descendants of the Turkic ideograms.
+In the inscription, the third symbol of the first row (from left), and the symbols in the second and last place can be considered as descendants of the Old Turkic script.
 Nevertheless, their relation needs more evidence.

 Critics, alternative theories

 There are several critics of Vékony's theories and translations, most notably the Hungarian linguist and historian, András Róna-Tas.
 The debates were summarized by István Riba in 1999 and 2000.